rstackjs/rsbuild-plugin-rsc/examples/static/README.md

 ## How It Works

+### Build-Time Static Generation (SSG)

+1. Rsbuild builds both the server bundle and client assets
+2. The `pluginStaticGenerate` plugin runs `generate.mjs` after the build
+3. `generate.mjs` loads the server bundle and calls `getStaticPaths()` to discover all routes
+4. For each route, it generates:
+   - An HTML file with pre-rendered content, embedded RSC payload, and client bootstrap scripts/CSS
+   - An RSC payload file (`_.rsc`) for client-side navigation
+5. The result is a fully static site that can be served by any static file server

 ### Initial Page Load

-1. Browser requests a URL (e.g., `/`)
+1. Browser requests a URL (e.g., `/index.html`)
-2. The server matches the URL to a page component (`Index.tsx`)
-3. The RSC entrypoint renders the page to an RSC stream
-4. The SSR entrypoint converts the RSC stream to HTML, injecting the RSC payload
-5. The browser receives fully-rendered HTML and hydrates it using the embedded RSC payload
+2. The browser receives pre-rendered HTML with embedded RSC payload
+3. Client JavaScript hydrates the page using the embedded RSC payload

 ### Client-Side Navigation

 1. User clicks a link (e.g., from `Index` to `Other`)
 2. The client router intercepts the click and calls `history.pushState`
-3. The client fetches the RSC payload for the new page (via `_.rsc` URL suffix)
+3. The client fetches the pre-generated RSC payload for the new page (e.g., `/other_.rsc`)
 4. React updates the page in-place without a full reload